Natural Disasters

 This "outlook" is based on temperature projections from the National Oceanic and Atmospheric Administration and others and highlights areas of the U.S. and populations at higher health risk from extreme heat exposure.
 It also provides related strategies and resources for individuals, healthcare professionals, and public health officials.

 This toolkit can help local health authorities develop public messaging during periods of extreme heat.
-It includes key messages, talking points, sample press releases, fact sheets, sample social media messages for Twitter and Facebook, and links to related information in English and Spanish.
+It includes key messages, talking points, sample press releases, fact sheets, sample social media messages for Twitter and Facebook, and links to related information in various languages.

 The authors conducted a literature review and discovered variance in the tools used in disaster death scene data collection.
 They formed a work group comprised of medical examiners and coroners, forensic pathologists, death scene investigators, forensic anthropologists, and epidemiologists that developed and pilot tested this toolkit.
 The toolkit includes templates and checklists by hazard.